gravitational/teleport/docs/5.0/index.md

 ---
 title: Introduction to Teleport
-description: How to install and quickly get up and running with Gravitational Teleport to set up SSH and Kubernetes access to cloud environments.
+description: How to install and quickly get up and running with Teleport to set up SSH and Kubernetes access to cloud environments.
 ---

 # Introduction

 ## What is Teleport?

-Gravitational Teleport is a gateway for managing access to clusters of Linux servers via SSH or the Kubernetes API.
-It is intended to be used instead of traditional OpenSSH for organizations that need to:

-* Secure their infrastructure and comply with security best-practices and regulatory requirements.
-* Have complete visibility into activity happening across their infrastructure.
-* Reduce the operational overhead of privileged access management across both traditional and cloud-native infrastructure.

-=== "Teleport Demo"
+Teleport is a Unified Access Plane for your infrastructure.

+* Single sign-on access plane for all your SSH servers, Kubernetes, Databases and Web Apps.
+* List all environments and see which servers are online with a single CLI command or via a live view in a browser.
+* Customize access workflows and integrate access into existing DevOps tools or your own applications using your favorite programming language.
+* Define and enforce policy to handle idle sessions, concurrent sessions, and to share and record interactive sessions across all environments.

 <iframe  width="712" height="400" src="https://www.youtube-nocookie.com/embed/0HlyGk8dihM?rel=0&modestbranding=1" frameBorder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>

-=== "Teleport Explainer Video"

-    <iframe width="712" height="400" src="https://www.youtube-nocookie.com/embed/GvAD5aNcdBA?rel=0&modestbranding=1&widget_referrer=gravitational.com/teleport/docs" frameBorder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowullScreen></iframe>

-Teleport aims to be a cloud-native SSH solution, i.e. it makes it natural to think of environments, not servers.
-Below is a list of the most popular Teleport features:
+## Why Use Teleport

+Here are some of the most popular use-cases for Teleport:

+* Use short lived certificates instead of static keys for SSH, Kubernetes, Databases and Web Apps.
+* Structured events and session recording/replay for `ssh` and `kubectl`.
+* Centralized SSH and Kubernetes Certificate Authority.
-* Single SSH/Kubernetes access gateway for an entire organization.
+* Setup a unified access plane for an entire organization.
-* SSH certificate based authentication instead of static keys.
-* Avoid key distribution and [trust on first use](https://en.wikipedia.org/wiki/Trust_on_first_use) issues by using auto-expiring keys signed by a cluster certificate authority (CA).
-* Enforce 2nd factor authentication.
+* Enforce 2nd factor auth with U2F and TOTP.
-* Connect to clusters located behind firewalls without direct Internet access via SSH bastions.
+* Connect to computing resources located behind firewalls or without static IPs.
 * Collaboratively troubleshoot issues through [session sharing](user-manual.md#sharing-sessions).
 * Discover online servers and Docker containers within a cluster with [dynamic node labels](admin-guide.md#labeling-nodes-and-applications).
-* A single tool ("pane of glass") to manage RBAC for both SSH and Kubernetes.
-* Audit log with session recording/replay.
-* Kubernetes audit log, including the recording of interactive commands executed via `kubectl`.
-* Ability to run in "agentless" mode, i.e. most Teleport features are available on clusters with pre-existing SSH daemons, usually `sshd`.
-See our [OpenSSH Guide](openssh-teleport.md)
+* Capture sessions and manage certificates for existing [OpenSSH fleet](openssh-teleport.md).
+* Secure access to internal web applications and services with [application access](application-access.md).

+## Teleport Open Source

+We host open source edition [on Github](https://github.com/gravitational/teleport).

+- [Getting Started](quickstart.md) - A good place to start if you want to jump right in.
+- [Teleport Architecture](architecture/overview.md) - A good place to learn about Teleport's design and how it works.
+- [User Manual](user-manual.md) - This manual expands on the Quickstart and provides end users with all they need to know about how to use Teleport.
+- [Admin Manual](admin-guide.md) - This manual covers installation and
+  configuration of Teleport and the ongoing management of Teleport.
+- [FAQ](faq.md) - Common questions about Teleport.

+## Teleport Enterprise

+Teleport Enterprise is built around the open-source core in Teleport Open Source, with the added benefits of role-based access control (RBAC) and easy integration with identity managers for single sign-on (SSO).

+- [Teleport Enterprise Introduction](enterprise/introduction.md) - Overview of the additional capabilities of Teleport Enterprise.
+- [Teleport Enterprise Quick Start](enterprise/quickstart-enterprise.md) - A quick tutorial to show off the basic capabilities of Teleport Enterprise.
+A good place to start if you want to jump right in.
+- [RBAC for SSH](enterprise/ssh-rbac.md) - Details on how Teleport Enterprise provides Role-based Access Controls (RBAC) for SSH.
+- [SSO for SSH](enterprise/sso/ssh-sso.md) - Overview on how Teleport Enterprise works with external identity providers for single sign-on (SSO).

 Teleport is available through the free, open source edition ("Teleport Community Edition") or a commercial edition ("Teleport Enterprise Edition").